zakhardage/Shopify-Wish-List/README.md

 with an app (like a wholesale app), I'd look first to their tags.

 For a version that works with variants, check out Jim's version here: https://github.com/jimlakey/Shopify-Wish-List

+Note on limitations from one user:
+"So I've been testing my wishlist function for months now and I've run into a wall because of the # of tags used for one user.
+Any account page that I tried to access for that user was not accessible and I got the following error message 'liquid error: memory limits exceeded'."